mchrisman/zero-kerf-laser-jigsaw/index.md

 <p class="error"><b>This is not a beginner-level technique.</b> If you've never made a laser-cut jigsaw puzzle before, start with one of the many simple tutorials easily found on YouTube.</p>

 <p class="error">
 <b>Fair warning for experienced puzzle makers:</b> this is a laborious way to make a puzzle.
-(Also expensive, for larger puzzles).
+(Also expensive, for larger puzzles.)
 Continue only if you have a serious peeve against loosely-fitting puzzles, or you have some other specific use for the technique.</p>

 <p class="info">Any comments or questions may be posted <a href="https://community.glowforge.com/t/kerf-adjusted-jigsaw-puzzles-tutorial/121437">in the Glowforge forum.</a></p>